-Due to the millions of years of high pressure exerted on the decomposed phytoplankton and algae that once lived in shallow seas, the earth possesses petroleum, a natural resource that, since the Industrial Revolution, has found usage in an assortment of fuels used for a variety of purposes.
+Due to millions of years of high pressure exerted on the decomposed phytoplankton and algae that once lived in shallow seas, the earth possesses petroleum, a natural resource that, since the Industrial Revolution, has found usage in an assortment of fuels used for a variety of purposes.
 Kerosene is essentially just a distillation product of petroleum.
-While pure kerosene was once used to power the turbine engines of jet engines, jet fuel, which could be called an enhancement or adjustment of kerosene (or kerosine, as it is sometimes called in industrial or scientific usage), remains the means of powering commercial airliners and some other types of aircraft.
+While pure kerosene was once used to power the turbine engines of jet engines, jet fuel, which could be called an enhancement or adjustment of kerosene (or kerosine, as it is sometimes called in industrial or scientific usage), today powers commercial airliners and some other types of aircraft.

-Aviation turbine fuel is a complex mixture composed mainly of hydrocarbons, but its exact structure varies depending on crude source and manufacturing processes used in its conception.
+Aviation turbine fuel is a complex mixture composed mainly of hydrocarbons, but its exact structure varies depending on crude source and manufacturing processes used in its creation.
 For this reason, it is impossible to define the exact composition of jet fuel.
-However, by definition, the primary grades of jet fuel meet the specifications of ASTM D1655-20: Standard Specification for Aviation Turbine Fuels.
+However, by definition, the primary grades of jet fuel meet the specifications of ASTM D1655-22: Standard Specification for Aviation Turbine Fuels.

 Types of Jet Fuels (Aviation Turbine Fuels)

 ASTM D1655-22 covers the use of purchasing agencies in formulating specifications of aviation turbine fuel under contract.
 It prescribes the properties of aviation turbine fuel at the time and place of delivery.
 The international standard describes the minimum property requirements of two types of aviation turbine fuels:

 Jet A: This type of jet fuel is used primarily in the United States, and it typically does not contain static dissipater as an additive.
 It must have a freezing point of -40 degrees Celsius or below.